MoeraOrg/moeraorg.github.io/development/node-api/virtual-pages.md

 Settings page with the given tab open (one of `profile`, `node` or `client`).

+<h4 class="identifier">/signup?back={url}</h4>

+Sign-up page, opened for creating a new node.
+The `back` parameter is the URL to return to after successful or canceled sign-up.

+<h4 class="identifier">/start-reading</h4>

+The list of popular nodes to subscribe to.
+Displayed once after sign-up.

 <h4 class="identifier">/timeline</h4>

 Timeline - all publications in reverse chronological order.